uvjar/EE4C16-self-driving-lab/README.md

 called `recordings.zip`.
 Upload `recordings.zip` to the
 `lab-06` directory of your cluster using the Jupyter notebook.

-6. On the cluster, type these commands in the notebook to unzip the file:
+6. On the cluster, these commands in the notebook will unzip the file:
 ```python
 !rm -rf IMG
 !unzip -o -qq recordings.zip